brightspot/react-examples/content-delivery/README.md

 The response includes the color's name and hex value.

 ## How everything works
-You can publish assets in Brightspot, and then use the GraphQL API to query for those assets.
-In addition, you can change the schema that your GraphQL endpoint provides.
-You can perform all these tasks with JavaScript classes.

-Navigate to `brightspot/src/brightspot/example/content_delivery/`.
-This directory contains the JavaScript class files that are uploaded to Brightspot.

-### JavaScript class files
+### Step 1.
+Programatically create a CDA endpoint with query entry fields

-- `Color.ts`: Defines the data model (fields and methods).
+- [`Color.ts`](/content-delivery/brightspot/src/brightspot/example/content_delivery/Color.ts): Defines the data model (fields and methods).
-- `ColorViewModel.ts`: Contains logic needed for the view (the front-end application).
+- [`ColorViewModel.ts`](/content-delivery/brightspot/src/brightspot/example/content_delivery/ColorViewModel.ts): Contains logic needed for the view (the front-end application).
 The getter functions determine which fields will be included in the schema.
-- `ColorEndpoint.ts`: Creates a custom Content Delivery Endpoint.
+- [`ColorEndpoint.ts`](/content-delivery/brightspot/src/brightspot/example/content_delivery/ColorEndpoint.ts): Creates a custom CDA Endpoint.
 It implements `Singleton` to specify that there is only one instance of this endpoint.
 This class has the following methods:
-  - `getPaths`: Specifies the target paths for sending HTTP requests (this path is added to `app/.env`).
+  - `getPaths`: Specifies the target paths for sending HTTP requests.
   - `getQueryEntryFields`: Specifies the view-model class that drives the schema for the custom endpoint.
   - `updateCorsConfiguration`: Permits cross-origin resource sharing (CORS) to enable requests from localhost.
   - `getAccessOption`: Allows implicit access, so an API key is not required.

+### Step 2: Display content published in Brightspot in a front-end application

+- [`.env`](/content-delivery/app/.env): This file contains the GraphQL endpoint URL used for sending APi requests to Brightspot.

 ## Try it yourself
 The following are suggestions for learning more about JavaScript classes and Brightspot: